Latest DfT statistics for April 2020 – March 2021 show a 3% increase in first-time pass rate

 Tom Ingram (Owner of BIG TOM) says:

 “I’m pleased to announce this added benefit today.
 Once again, BIG TOM is seen to be listening to customer feedback.
 We will do everything we can to help our customers pass their driving test on the first attempt, but the historical facts do show that on average, anyone taking a driving test in the UK is more likely to pass on their second attempt.
-BIG TOM is pleased that our customers no longer have to pay seperately for a second attempt to the DVSA – it comes as an all inclusive benefit.
-We are very grateful to all our customers who provide us with feedback and will continue to act on improving our service.”
+BIG TOM is pleased that our customers no longer have to pay seperately for a second attempt to the DVSA – it comes as an all inclusive benefit, subject to being “authorised for test”

 Want to check if a crash course is the right learning style for you?